-Arunkumar’ sustained artistic investigation into a diversity of ecological concerns brings forth the disharmonies, which are created by the spread of sans-consciousness consumerist culture.
-This spread is in inverse proportion to the great decline of natural resources and habitations.
+Arunkumar’s sustained artistic investigation into a diversity of ecological concerns brings forth disharmonies, which are created by rampant consumerist culture.
+This spread is in inverse proportion to the great decline of natural resources and habitats.
 With each work, Arunkumar brings in his own local, historical and cultural milieu.
 The work becomes a generative rather than a conclusive commentary of his concerns regarding the environment at large.

-Arunkumar’ solo shows include: CON-struction, Gallery Espace, New Delhi ; In-site, Aicon Gallery, New York ; Seed of Reckoning, Mumbai Art Room ; Tract, Nature Morte, New Delhi ; Feed, Nature Morte in New Delhi and Sakshi Gallery in Mumbai .
+Arunkumar’s solo shows include: CON-struction, Gallery Espace, New Delhi ; In-site, Aicon Gallery, New York ; Seed of Reckoning, Mumbai Art Room ; Tract, Nature Morte, New Delhi ; Feed, Nature Morte in New Delhi and Sakshi Gallery in Mumbai .

 The artist works and lives in New Delhi.